nextcloud/app_api/docs/tech_details/ApiScopes.rst

 Api Scopes
 ==========

-One of the primary advantages inherent to the AppAPI is its clear-cut categorization of the required API groups essential for the application's operation.
-Equally significant is the provision of optional API groups, enabling the application to execute extra functions that enhance its capabilities, though not obligatory for its core functionality.
-An example of such a function is sending notifications.

-During installation, the Nextcloud administrator retains the authority to regulate the application's access to any of these optional API function groups.

-Both ``optional`` and ``required`` API groups employed by the application are explicitly outlined within the **info.xml** file.
-Upon the release of a new application version, adjustments to the API groups can be made.
-This grants the flexibility to introduce new API groups or remove outdated ones.

-For instance, if the initial version of your application did not necessitate notifications, but a subsequent version does, you can effortlessly specify the new API groups in the **info.xml** file.

-The following API groups are currently supported:
+AppAPI design's focus on simplicity and necessity highlights the benefits of defining API scopes. which simplify the development and integration of applications into the Nextcloud ecosystem.

+With the elimination of optional API scopes, the configuration process during installation becomes more streamlined.
+Now, the Nextcloud administrator only needs to focus on the essential API groups, making the application's setup and permissions handling more efficient and less prone to errors.

+The **info.xml** file continues to play a crucial role, listing all the `required` API groups an application needs to function correctly.
+This not only simplifies version updates, allowing for the seamless introduction of new API groups or the discontinuation of obsolete ones, but also enhances the overall security and reliability of the application by ensuring it only has access to necessary functionalities.

+Supported API Groups include:

 * ``2``     SYSTEM
 * ``10``    FILES